 What is the key to creating, managing and maintaining a high-performing team?

 I’m all about creating self-actualisation – I’m a huge believer in Maslow’s Hierarchy of Needs.
 I’ve been in every one of those stages at one point in my career, actually multiple points in my career.
 I’ve even gone back down a level or two after reaching self-actualisation due to volatility of the company, but helping others reach that stage is my goal.
 It’s so very important for teams to be able to communicate, collaborate and feel accomplished.

 I try to facilitate open discussions and encourage my team to do the same with their reports.
 I tell my team members constantly how much I appreciate what they do and do things for them to show how grateful I am, for example: an email to the leadership team at the end of a project recognising each individual for a job well done and calling out what they have contributed to the business.
 Also, driving home that we are a team and we have each other’s backs.
 Promote transparency and integrity always.

 If you had to attribute your career success to one factor, what would it be?

 Perseverance, work ethic, attacking opportunities to perform with tenacity, taking new challenges eagerly.
 I’m a people pleaser and I need to feel like my skills are needed and appreciated.
 Every new opportunity or challenge I’ve been asked to take on, I jump on and do my very best to far exceed expectations.
-This has gotten me into a rut at times as the ‘person who gets things done’ and it’s held me back because I’m good at something, but proving that I can handle anything that’s thrown my way has been a huge key to my success.Posted almost 4 years ago
+This has gotten me into a rut at times as the ‘person who gets things done’ and it’s held me back because I’m good at something, but proving that I can handle anything that’s thrown my way has been a huge key to my success.Posted about 4 years ago